Vaishnav-Kanhirathingal/cryptile/README.md

 ### App settings -

 To navigate to the app settings, be on the main screen. open the side option menu.
 Within settings you will find options to change your account's display name, password, the ability to delete your account with a warning statement attached.
-The other options are self explanator
+The other options are self explanatory

 ### Remove All -